The Temper Trap: 2012–2015: The Temper Trap

-Thick as Thieves (2016–present)
+2016–2019: Thick as Thieves to hiatus

 The title track from the band's third studio album, Thick as Thieves. was released as its lead single in February and peaked at number 92 in Australia.
 On 11 April 2016, the band released the second single, "Fall Together", the same day the album was officially announced on their Facebook page.
 The album was released on 10 June 2016, marking their first release in four years.

 In May 2018, The Temper Trap supported American rock band Imagine Dragons on the Australian and New Zealand legs of their Evolve World Tour.
 This included performances in Perth, Melbourne, Brisbane, Sydney, Auckland, and Wellington.

+The group went on hiatus in 2019, following a 10-year anniversary tour for Conditions in Australia.

+2018–present: Sungazer

+The band's activity was minimal for several years, with Mandagi focusing on his solo project Bloodmoon and other band members focusing on their families.
+In 2022, the band played their first run of shows in three years as main support for Kings of Leon.
+They would then play small, sporadic runs of headlining shows and festival dates across 2023 and 2024.

+In September 2025, after several teases on social media, the band released the single "Lucky Dimes", their first solo material in nine years.
+In April 2026, the group announced their fourth studio album Sungazer, which was released on 10 July 2026.
+Following the release of their album, the band announced they would be joining fellow bands Muse and Bloc Party on tour in the United States.